-LaKisha Cooper (Event Manager & Program Administrator) is joining HART again this year as the Event Manager.
+LaKisha Cooper (Event Manager) is joining Indy Shakes again this year as the Event Manager.
 After attending HART's Tempest, she knew she wanted to be a part of the team in some capacity.
 A native Chicagoan, LaKisha has worked on special events in both Chicago and Indianapolis.
-She is excited to working with HART and building working relationships throughout Indianapolis.
+She is excited to working with Indy Shakes and building working relationships throughout Indianapolis.
 She would like to thank Diane Timmerman for this wonderful opportunity.

 Janet Hock (Premium Seat Coordinator) is a retired periodontist and biomedical research scientist, who led various research programs in osteoporosis; environmental risks for cancer; community-based research in child nutrition; and clinical trials for stem cells in orthopedics.
 With her retirement in 2014, Dr Hock pursues her life-long interests and deep commitment to the arts through volunteer work, and advocating for mentoring women and those in poverty.
 These days, she is studying to become a lyric soprano, trilling 16th century pop songs.
 She enjoys working with (and watching) HART bring Shakespeare enthusiastically to life in a wonderful outdoor setting each summer.